 I would argue, however, that the scientific aspirations of Marxism are as important as the motivational components.
 Marx is famous for noting that "Philosophers have only tried to interpret the world; the point, however, is to change it."
 But it is also fundamental to the Marxist tradition that in order to change the world in the way we want we must understand how it really works, and we must do so with a method that enables us to discover the inadequacies in what we think we know.
+This is the fundamental core of what constitutes science: a method for figuring out what is wrong in what we think is true, a method for correcting error and pushing the boundaries of knowledge forward.
 In short, we must aspire to be scientific as well as critical and emancipatory.
 We must seek to understand the causal processes that explain why the social world is the way it is and how they create opportunities for realizing an emancipatory alternative.
-That is a tough task.
+That is a very very tough task.